 Other groups on campus have voiced concern about the new policy, particularly the Fencing and Squash teams.
 ‘As it stands, Dylans make up a significant portion of the talent pool from which the Fencing and Squash teams draw each year.” said Team Captains Dylan Baumbach CC ‘18 and Dylan Van Dorsten SEAS ‘18.
 “We believe the inclusion of even a Todd would upset our team’s dynamic on and off the court, and would be decidedly not ill.”

 Still, the Ski Team is excited at the prospect.
 “Maybe we’ll get Campbell from Sig Nu this year,” added Dylan Waterson CC ‘18.
 “His mom has a house in Okemo.
-That’d be hella ill, you know?”
+That’d be ill.”

 “I will miss the tightness of the community,” said Dylan Henderson, SEAS ‘19.
 “There’s just something about knowing you’re a carbon copy of every other person on the team that really makes you feel like a family.
 It’s also neat being able to differentiate from each other using snazzy ski outfits, mine is the zebra print pants in case you were wondering.”